Categories

 • Encourage open communication about security concerns or suspicious activities employees may encounter.

-1. Provide Continuous and Interactive Training
+1. Provide Continuous and Interactive Cybersecurity Awareness Training

 Annual cybersecurity training isn’t enough.
 Many find online training to be ineffective as well.
 When considering training, think about the culture.
 We need to make the training engaging and interactive that is tailored to the individual.
 It is also important to make people not only understand why cybersecurity is important, but why it’s important to them.